Paint Production and the Performance of Power

 In her current work, she is particularly interested in how specialized knowledge is cultivated and circulated in communities and how this is encoded in material culture.
 Drawing from anthropological archaeology, Indigenous philosophy, and conservation science, Hanson's dissertation research problematizes paint technology to understand the circulation of specialized knowledge in the rise and fall of the Chaco World of northern New Mexico (A.D.
 850-1300).
 By treating paint technology as a material archive for specialized knowledge, Hanson uses the circulation of paint technology to understand changing power relations through time.

 Her work has been funded by the National Science Foundation, Crow Canyon Archaeological Center, P.E.O.
-International, and the Getty Foundation.
+International, the Getty Foundation, the Society for American Archaeology, and many others.

 Recreating the Cave in the Kiva: